 Step 4.
 Find a place to live, relocate and move to Puerto Rico.

 This is probably one of the hardest ones on our roadmap to success.
 It’s never easy to relocate and move to a new place, especially if you have a family and have to worry about finding schools and the right neighborhood.
-You may have heard of some of the most popular neighborhoods amongst people that come down to Puerto Rico — Dorado and Palmas del Mar — or visited a few including Old San Juan and Condado.
-Regardless of the neighborhood you choose to land in, our advice is that you take your time.
-Rent before buying, try signing short term rentals and experiencing life in different neighborhoods.
-Get locals to walk you through some of the more difficult processes.
-There are at least a handful of great concierge and relocation services and Piloto also offers many of these services including logistics management to transport your personal belongings.
+You may have heard of some of the most popular neighborhoods amongst people that come down to Puerto Rico including Dorado and Palmas del Mar and you may have even visited a few including Old San Juan and Condado, but regardless of the neighborhood you choose to land in, our advice is that you take your time.
+Rent before buying, try signing short term rentals and actually experiencing life in different neighborhoods and get locals to walk you through some of the more difficult processes.
+There’s at least a handful of great concierge and relocation services, and Piloto also offers many of these services including logistics management to transport your personal belongings.

 Step 5.
 Hire great talent.

 The most recent amendments to Acts 20/22 reinstated certain employee requirements for firms with revenues over $3MM.
-Even if your firm is not required to hire local talent, it makes sense to do so.
-It’s not just more cost-effective, but you will also be positively impressed with the quality of the human capital pool here — with the added benefit that Puerto Rico has a bilingual workforce.
+But, even if your firm is not required to hire local talent, it makes sense to do so.
+It’s not just more cost-effective, but you will also be positively impressed with the quality of the human capital pool here, with the added benefit that Puerto Rico has a bilingual workforce.
 Check out TripDoctor’s testimonial on why they moved their company to Puerto Rico here!

-Of course, some talent is hard to find just about anywhere, including tech talent, but we do have great universities and Computer Science programs.
-We are also constantly working on strengthening the pipeline through our accelerated coding bootcamp Codetrotters.
-If you’re worried about scaling your business operation here for lack of talent, don’t be.
-At Piloto, we are happy to help you find the perfect talent for your growing team through our Piloto Staffing services.
+Of course, some talent is hard to find just about anywhere, including tech talent, but we do have great universities and Computer Science programs here and we are constantly working on strengthening the pipeline through our accelerated coding bootcamp Codetrotters.
+So if you’re worried about scaling your business operation here for lack of talent, don’t be.
+At Piloto we are also happy to help you find the perfect talent for your growing team through our Piloto Staffing services.

 Step 6.
 Get office space.

 This is our bread and butter at Piloto.
 We are the only multi-location coworking space on the Island with spaces in Old San Juan, Santurce and Milla de Oro (Puerto Rico’s financial district).
-We have offices for teams of 2 to 15, as well as a host of other flexible, month-to-month memberships.
-You can certainly lease longer-term office space (standard leases are 5 years).
-However, with Piloto, you not only get a full turn-key solution, but you also save over 30% when compared to standard leasing options with the added benefit of canceling at any time.
+We have offices ranging in size from 2 people to 15 as well as a host of other flexible, month-to-month memberships.
+You can certainly lease longer-term office space as well (standard leases are 5 years), but with Piloto you not only get a full turn-key solution, you also save over 30% when compared to standard leasing options with the added benefit of canceling at any time.
 If you have a larger team and are ready to commit to longer-term leases, we can also help you with that through our Piloto White Label services where we design and build out plug and play offices for our clients.